 There is no official definition of inclusive education in Grenada.
-According to a report prepared by UNESCO’s International Bureau of Education in 2007; “Grenada’s conceptualization of inclusive education can be seen more as that of ‘integration’; which means the placing of special needs students into the mainstream school with little or no provision of support services which is required for the child to maximize their full potential and be able to make a significant contribution to society”.
+According to a report prepared by UNESCO’s International Bureau of Education in 2007, ‘Grenada’s conceptualization of inclusive education can be seen more as that of “integration” which means the placing of special needs students into the mainstream school with little or no provision of support services which is required for the child to maximize their full potential and be able to make a significant contribution to society.’

 - Direct the student to enrol in an educational programme offered by a private school

-- Permit the student to undertake a home education programme
+- Permit the student to undertake a home education programme.

-The SPEED II provided a roadmap for the development of the education in Grenada during a ten-year period.
+The SPEED II provided a roadmap for the development of education in Grenada during a 10-year period.
 It focused on six key areas:

 - Access to and participation in education for the whole population

 - The quality of education and student achievement